Shivansh34/contactbook/README.md

 }

-All POST request to perform CRUD operations must have basic authentication headers of user use('username:"Shivansh",'password':"pass") for tests.
+All POST request to perform CRUD operations must have basic authentication headers of user.
+> use('username:"Shivansh",'password':"pass") for tests.

 To create a contact send a POST request to private/contacts/create, and the body should have a json format of